abdul/json-file-autotranslate-to-many/README.md

 Matchers are used to replace interpolations with placeholders before they are sent to the translation service.
 This ensures that interpolations don't get scrambled in the process.
-As of this release, json-autotranslate offers four matchers for different styles of interpolation:
+As of this release, json-file-autotranslate-to-many offers four matchers for different styles of interpolation:

 - **icu** (default, matches [ICU MessageFormat](https://translate.google.com)